-Regardless of the amount of your wealth, it is important to have a Florida estate plan in place.
+Regardless of the size of your wealth, it is important to have an up to date Florida estate plan in place.
 A Florida estate plan can assist in the following areas: (i) avoiding having the state of Florida determine to whom your Florida estate will descend; (ii) Name a guardian for your children; (iii) Outline personal preferences and desires both during your lifetime and at death; (iv) Provide for heirs with special needs; and (v) When you are no longer capable of managing your affairs by planning for incapacity (by avoiding guardianship proceedings).
 Every Lakewood Ranch and Bradenton, Florida resident has an estate (home, personal property, investments, bank accounts, and retirement accounts) that needs to be protected.

 Even Lakewood Ranch Florida residents with modest wealth should consider the creation of a Florida Revocable Trust to achieve his or her ultimate disposition and goals.
 A Florida Revocable Trust can safeguard assets should you no longer be able to handle your affairs, provide for children from a previous marriage, hold money for minors (ensuring they can't spend it all the minute they reach majority or receive it); prevent funds from being eroded by spendthrift family members; and protect your assets should guardianship proceedings be commenced against you.
 A Florida trust can also protect assets from creditors and former spouses, whether yours or those of your heirs.